Philip-M-Bacchi/AEthereal/README.md

 ## Origin

-Parts of AEthereal come from from the "dynamic bridge" portion of hhas' SwiftAutomation framework.
+Parts of AEthereal come from the "dynamic bridge" portion of hhas' SwiftAutomation framework.

 ## License